 The wider estate has got lots of sheep and there are various walks that you can do around the estate and beyond.
 The canal is near-by and there are walks you can do along there, plus the “Heart of England Way” and there’s even a walk through to Packwood House if you didn’t want to drive.
 All of the walks, including the routes, are on their website

 Entry – free for National Trust members family ticket £33.40

 Parking / How to get there

 Parking – free, on-site

 Rating 4 / 5.
-I’m not sure you’d fill an entire day here, particularly if it’s less than sunny weather, but could very easily spend 3 – 4 hours here without even having to do any of the walks, and you can combine it with a visit to Packwood House.
+I’m not sure you’d fill an entire day here, particularly if it’s less than sunny weather.
+However, you could very easily spend 3 – 4 hours here without even having to do any of the walks.